alice-doc/alice-analysis-tutorial/analysis/alianalysistaskmytask.md

 # Your analysis task

+In the previous section we discussed some of the basics of writing an analysis task from a 'theoretical viewpoint'.
+In this section, we will go through a working analysis class line-by-line.

-Your own analysis task will be derived from the base class `AliAnalysisTaskSE`.
+As you now know, your own analysis task will be derived from the base class `AliAnalysisTaskSE`.
 We will use a *fixed format* to write our tasks, which means that we need to create three files:

 -   The **header** file (.h) which contains function *prototypes* and in which your class members are defined